Tables, bounds and graphics of short linear codes with covering radius 3 and codimension 4 and 5: Randomized greedy algorithms to obtain parity check matrices of covering codes

 \begin{proposition} There exist $[\overline{n}_q(5,3),\overline{n}_q(5,3)-5]_q3$ codes of length

 \end{proposition} \begin{proof} The needed codes are obtained by computer search, using the approach of \eqref{eq6_mixt_r=5}.
-To obtain codes with $q\le401$ we used Rand-Greedy algorithms.
-For $401<q\le797$ we used the leximatrix algorithm.
-Lengths of the codes are taken from Table 5. \end{proof}
+To obtain codes with $q\le401$ we used the Rand-Greedy algorithm; it gives $[n,n-5,3]_q3$ codes with minimum distance $d=3$.
+For $401<q\le839$ we used the leximatrix algorithm, see Section \ref{sec_ell_q(5,3)}. \end{proof} Proposition \ref{prop6_mixt_r=5} implies the assertions of Theorem \ref{th2_res_rad3}(3) on upper bounds on the length function $\ell_q(5,3)$ and the $d$-length function $\ell_q(5,3,5)$.